Last week, one of my biggest dreams came true: I was able to attend SXSW for the first time.

 4 – Swag, bruh.

 It’s everywhere!
-And you’ll need to distinguish between great design, fine swag and things that will only take up place in your luggage.
+And you’ll need to distinguish between great design, fine swag and things that will only take up the valuable place in your luggage.
 Learn how to politely say no, reject what you’re not interested in and find out more about the things that catch your attention.

 5 – #FOMO strikes back.